ZhongyanLiang/Portfolio/README.md

 - Developed ordinal logistic regression model with mobile platform user data which identified improvement oppotunities on promoting/detracting features that contributed to 25% increase on user popularity

 **Data Analyst @ Centurion Health (_Jan 2020 - Jan 2022_)**
--Developed automated data pineline in SAS to collect, clean and store millions of patients claim and prescription data, which reduced data mining turn around time by 50%
+- Developed automated data pineline in SAS to collect, clean and store millions of patients claim and prescription data, which reduced data mining turn around time by 50%